 It’s not always easy to cross the traveller-local divide on holiday, so how can you get a deeper understanding of the culture and people around you without feeling like an intruder?
-A few months ago, I found myself back on the island of Mauritius, fully immersed in the local lifestyle.
+A while ago, I found myself back on the island of Mauritius, fully immersed in the local lifestyle.
 And it was surprisingly easy.

 The capital of Port Louis has been voted one of the world’s greatest cities for street food by the Telegraph and, after a few days spent around the pool, I’m ready to taste my way around town.
 I make my way through an archway to a pretty pedestrianised street on the Caudan Waterfront.
 I look up and watch the sunlight filter through brightly coloured umbrellas strung across the street above me as I open the Otentik Discovery app on my phone and select the Port Louis Street Food Tour.
 The app is created by the staff at Attitude Hotels who want to make guests feel like an islander, helping you discover hidden treasures off the beaten track that only locals would know about.
 There are 11 tours to choose from, helping you find tiny watchmakers’ workshops in Flacq; to the Mauritian equivalent of Copacabana Beach.